 All service areas participate in External Quality Assurance Schemes through UKNEQAS.
-The laboratory is currently accredited to UKAS ISO 15189:2012 standards.
-Work in ongoing towards accreditation to ISO15189:2022.
+Accreditation to UKAS ISO 15189:2012 standards is currently temporarily suspended pending re-assessment by UKAS.
+Work is ongoing towards accreditation to ISO15189:2022.
 Quality is overseen by our Quality Manager and operates in accordance to the Clinical Pathology Quality Management System.